 Of course, not every lender is willing to lock in a loan with Parmigiano-Reggiano (true story), so instead, look toward these five—more commonly held—types of collateral that business lenders might want to see to secure your loan.

 Using real estate assets or home equity as collateral when applying for a small business loan is a common approach.
 That commonality, and desirability for lenders, comes down to a few factors: Real estate is valuable; it retains its value over time, even after liquidation; and it’s widely available.

 On that last point: Many business owners have access to home equity, which makes real property a natural and easy first choice for securing a small business loan.
-That’s especially the case since the US housing market recovering from the post-bubble collapse.
+That’s especially the case since the U.S. housing market recovery from the post-bubble collapse.